-Scenic and mostly low level long distance walk (73 miles).
-It runs from Fort William to Inverness.
-Join the walk at Gairlochy 3 miles from Spean Bridge.
+Scenic and mostly low level long distance walk of 79 miles.
+It runs from Fort William to Inverness giving you the opportunity to hike the full length of Loch Ness.
+Join the walk at Gairlochy 3.5 miles from Spean Bridge.
 Visit www.greatglenway.com We offer transport to and from the walk.

 East Highland Way

-New long distance walk of 78 miles traversing the West Highlands from Fort William to Aviemore.
+A long distance walk of 82 miles traversing the West Highlands from Fort William to Aviemore.
 Your first overnight stay is in Spean Bridge.
 Again, it’s a low level walk passing through outstanding scenery.
 Visit www.easthighlandway.com

 Local historical attractions